 Thanks to the implementation of the trans-European energy policy (TEN-E policy), several key Projects of Common Interest (PCIs) have contributed to increasing the resilience of the gas grids in the Baltic Sea region in the past years.
 In this context of disruption of Russian gas supplies, these projects are extremely important to ensure security of gas supply and the ability to cope with the interruption of gas imports in the countries in the region, which are heavily relying on Russian gas imports.

 The enhancement of the interconnection between Latvia and Estonia, the Balticconnector, the Klaipeda LNG Terminal, and the Świnoujście LNG Terminal have already ensured market integration and decreased dependence on Russian gas in a region historically dependent on a single supplier.
-The situation is expected to significantly further improve with the recent launch of the interconnector between Poland and Lithuania (GIPL), and imminent completion of the expansion of the Świnoujście LNG Terminal, the enhancement of the interconnection between Lithuania and Latvia and the enhancement of the Inčukalns UGS and the Baltic Pipe, bringing for the first time gas from the Northern Seas to the region through Poland.
-The link between the Baltic Sea region and Central-Eastern Europe will be completed in the 2nd half of 2022 with the interconnection between Poland and Slovakia.
+The situation has further improved with the recent launch of the interconnector between Poland and Lithuania (GIPL), the enhancement of the interconnection between Lithuania and Latvia and the Baltic Pipe, bringing for the first time gas from the Northern Seas to the region through Poland.
+Further flexibility will become available at the same time with the imminent completion of the expansion of the Świnoujście LNG Terminal, and the completion of the enhancement of the Inčukalns UGS.
+The link between the Baltic Sea region and Central-Eastern Europe has been completed in 2022 with the interconnection between Poland and Slovakia.
 The region has also benefited to the greatest extent from grants from the Connecting Europe Facility for Energy.

 Estonia, Finland, Latvia and Lithuania agreed on 20 April 2020 to establish a process for the future regional gas market integration of their respective countries.
 It will be the first four-country wide cross-border gas market merger in the EU, which will help to upscale the production of renewable and decarbonised gases in the region.